-So how can a reformed two-stage EU accession process be launched in 2021?
+So how can a reformed two-stage EU accession process be launched?

-First, the Serbian government communicates to the Slovenian government, to other EU member states concerned about enlargement policy – France, Germany, Italy, Sweden, Austria, the Netherlands – and to the European Commission that it is interested in a process that would allow Serbia to join the EU Single Market once all required reforms are implemented.
+First, one - or more - West Balkan governments communicate to EU member states concerned about enlargement policy – France, Germany, Italy, Sweden, Austria, the Netherlands – and to the European Commission that it is interested in a process that would allow the country to join the EU Single Market once all required reforms are implemented.

-Second, the Slovenian government prepares a concrete proposal with European Union institutions to be presented at an EU-Western Balkan summit later in 2021.
+Second, interested EU members prepare a concrete proposal with European Union institutions to be presented at the up-coming EU-Western Balkan summit in 2022.
 Such a proposal would lead to the drafting of concrete roadmaps setting out the benchmarks which countries need to meet in all 22 areas covered by the Single Market as well as for the rule of law (more details on this here).
 This looks very close to full EU membership, Citizens and companies would enjoy the freedoms that citizens and companies from Norway and Iceland enjoy today.
 Governments in the Western Balkans could prove to sceptics in the EU that they can sustain the discipline of acceding and abiding by EU rules once inside.

 Third, the offer to join the Single Market is extended to all Western Balkan countries, including Kosovo.
 The EU makes clear that this proposal is not imposed on Western Balkan countries but constitutes a fair and credible offer to those governments eager to prove that they can implement the many reforms required for integration within the next few years.
 This would be a game changer also for those countries which have not yet opened accession talks: Kosovo, Bosnia-Herzegovina, but also Albania and North Macedonia.